Bootstrap-Based Goodness-of-Fit Test for Parametric Families of Conditional Distributions: Introduction

 \section{Introduction}

-In many scientific applications a response variable together with a number of features that possibly influence the outcome are observed.
+In many scientific applications, a response variable together with a number of features that may influence the outcome is observed.
 It is of high interest to figure out in which way the response (random) variable $Y \in \R$ depends on the vector of input (random) variables $X \in \R^p$.
 In this paper, we will propose a test to check whether the conditional distribution of $Y$ given $X$ fits into a given parametric family.
 According to \citet{andrews1997conditional}, many models in micro-econometric and biometric applications are of this type, and \citet{maddala1983limited} and \citet{mccullagh1983generalized} list numerous examples.
-A common class of parametric regression models used in practice are generalized linear models (GLMs).
-They were first introduced in \citet{nelder1972generalized} and later on thoroughly discussed in \citet{fahrmeir2013regression, fox2018r, dikta2021bootstrap}.
+A common class of parametric regression models used in practice is the generalized linear model (GLM).
+It was first introduced in \citet{nelder1972generalized} and later on thoroughly discussed in \citet{fahrmeir2013regression, fox2018r, dikta2021bootstrap}.

 The test problem we want to consider is defined as follows.
 Let $\{(X_i, Y_i)\}_{i=1}^n$ be an i.i.d.\ sample of covariates and response variables with distribution function $H$ for $X$ and conditional density function $f(\,\cdot\,|x)$ for $Y$ given $X=x$ with respect to a $\sigma$-finite measure $\nu$.
 We want to create a test for